 b) A Self-belief is how much do you believe in yourself.
 It requires the small chunks of achievements to build a bigger picture of motivation and belief.
 What self-believe does in an entrepreneur’s success, nothing can do.
 It’s a feeling that gives you a go.
 This is exactly you need before starting your personal brand because people around you might not agree with your personal brand, not to mention they try to put you down with taunting, bullying, and negativity — probably because they haven’t been able to do that or they didn’t believe in themselves, so what you need here is to develop some more belief in yourself because it’s YOU, it isn’t THEM who couldn’t do it or never tried again.
 You know that if you fail, you’ll try again, and keep on trying until you get it.

 c) The Mission is the third most important ingredient to add on to the plate.
 The mission is your goal which defines your willpower, energy, and the level of commitment to the cause.
 The higher you aim, the better.
 Once you roll the ball in the right direction, you know it that it’s going to go towards the target.

 Inventing yourself is an incredibly important step to make.
-It defines how, what, and why you succeed or failed in the game.
-So, better think twice before making a decision on your personal brand that what exactly you’re going to do in it.
+It defines how, what, and why you succeed or fail in the game.
+So, better think twice before making a decision on your personal brand that what exactly you’re going to do.